arslanugur/courses/README.md

 These repositories contains all the assignments for the specializations
 - Mathematics for Machine Learning by Imperial College London on Coursera
-- Python and Statistics for Financial Analysis by Hong Kong University on Coursera
+- Python and Statistics for Financial Analysis by The Hong Kong University of Science and Technology on Coursera
 - Data Science Specialization by Johns Hopkins University on Coursera
 - Introduction to Computational Thinking and Data Science by MIT on edX
 - Mathematical and Computational Methods by Georgetown University on edX